nxskok/pasias/docs/11-tidying-and-selecting-data.md

 with the same results as before.
-Notice that I never actually created a second data frame by name; it was created by `gather` and then immediately used as input to `aov`.
+Notice that I never actually created a second data frame by name; it was created by `pivot_longer` and then immediately used as input to `aov`.
 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">And then thrown away.</span>
 I also used the
 `data=.` trick to use "the data frame that came out of the previous step" as my input to `aov`.

-Read the above like this: "take `migraine`, and then gather together the `DrugA` through `DrugC` columns into a column `painrelief`, labelling each by its drug, and then do an ANOVA of `painrelief` by `drug`, and then summarize the results."
+Read the above like this: "take `migraine`, and then make everything longer, creating new columns `drug` and `painrelief`, and then do an ANOVA of `painrelief` by `drug`, and then summarize the results."

 What is even more alarming is that I can feed the output from `aov` straight into `TukeyHSD`: